Reports to: School Director and/or Community Programs Director

 Mark Morris Dance Group believes that access to the arts is essential to everyone.
 The Dance Center is a place for all members of the community to gather to create, learn, and perform.
 It has become a major NYC cultural center offering a wide range of education and community programs all with live musical accompaniment– reflecting the spirit of MMDG in its celebration of music and dance.

-Each year the Mark Morris Dance Group seeks qualified and versatile assistant teaching artists to join its faculty.
-Interested candidates should look for the application period to be open each November-March and be prepared to submit a resume, cover letter, and recommendation letter (PDF format is preferred).
 Appropriate candidates will be selected to attend an Assistant Teaching Artist Information Session in the early Spring, consisting of details regarding the programming in which they may be staffed.
-Candidates should be aware that those who have completed the Teaching Artist Training Program have priority in staffing.
-Those interested in receiving more information about the Teaching Artist Training Program should sign up here.
+Candidates should be aware that those who have completed the Teaching Artist Training Program will have priority in being staffed as Assistant Teaching Artists.
+Those interested in participating in the Teaching Artist Training Program can apply here.

 Assistant Teaching Artists support Dance Center faculty with class management in the Children & Teen Program, Dance Camps, and Community Education programs.
 Assistants must possess a strong interest in dance education, have the maturity and disposition to work with children in a bustling dance center and/or off-site, and have reached advanced proficiency in their own dance training.